Do you consider yourself hardcore? Would you cut your and modify your frame to fit bumpers? Then you are a Savvy Off Road bumper customer candidate.

 Here is a picture of the rear after the cross member cut.

-The new installed setup is simple straightforward and strong.
+The newly installed setup is simple, straightforward and strong.
 Using Grade 8 hardware and more than enough fasteners to give you redundant safety layers.
 You would have to break 6 bolts for the front winch plate to let go.
 You are more likely to stretch the metal in your frame.

-Which is another part of these bumper I like.
-The bumper is only an esthetic cover.
-The new crossmember bears all the load.
+Which is another part of these bumpers I like.
+The bumper is only an aesthetic cover.
+The new cross member bears all the load.
 Whether you are using a winch or connecting to the integrated D-Ring mounts they all come off of the strongest points.